Serjik85/qa-test-case-helper/README.md

 2. Enable "Developer mode" in the top right corner
 3. Click "Load unpacked" and select the extension directory
 4. The extension icon should appear in your Chrome toolbar
+5. **Important:** Pin the extension to your toolbar to ensure all functionality works correctly
+   - Click the puzzle piece icon in Chrome toolbar
+   - Find "QA Test Case Helper" in the dropdown
+   - Click the pin icon next to it

 ## Usage